eucp-project/storyboards/static/stories/storylines.md

 :::Chapter{headline="Lines of evidence tool" image=slide4.png}
 ## Lines of evidence tool
-On the left example output from the lines of evidence assessment tool is shown.
-This provides a summary of information from a range of projections and methods.
+The lines of evidence assessment tool provides a summary of information from a range of projections and methods.
 This may be used early in the production of storylines for user applications to inform the selection of data sources and expose the range of uncertainty, or at the end, to place the information in a wider context.

 ###  Lines of evidence findings & outcomes
 - Multiple projection products offer different projection ranges for European